seclab-ucr/Patchlocator/README.md

 `~/Patchlocator$ source environ.sh`

-`~/Patchlocator$ python Fiberinput.py [repo] [branch] [targetkernel]`
+`~/Patchlocator$ python Fiber_input.py [repo] [branch] [targetkernel]`

 - *targetkernel*: path to target binary kernel. targetkernel/boot (binary image) is the binary image.

-**Note**: The user can change the setting of [refsourcepath] [refkernelpath] [config] in Fiberinput.py.
+**Note**: The user can change the setting of [refsourcepath] [refkernelpath] [config] in Fiber_input.py.

 - *refsourcepath*: directory where we want to store reference kernel source code.
 - *refkernelpath*: directory where we want to store reference kernel binary/symbol table/vmlinux/debuginfo.
-- *config*: the config file name when compiling reference kernel.
+- *config*: the name of config file used in compiling reference kernels.
 For example, sdm845-perf.
 It must exists in the arch/arm64/configs directory of reference repository.

-In Fiberinput.py there are 8 functions, they should be executed in order. [targetkernel] is only used in the last function.
+In Fiber_input.py there are 8 functions, they should be executed in order. [targetkernel] is only used in the last function.

 - *get_refsources()*: used for getting patch-related source codes of reference kernel.
 - *get_refkernels()*: used for getting binary image/symbol table/vmlinux of reference kernel.
 We will compile reference kernels here.